AndreaMariani-AM/Docker/example_workflow.md

 ```

 `--progress=plain` it's similar to a verbose argument, but in reality extends the STDOUT that was shrinked with buildkit.
 `--no-cache` doesn't cache the build.
 I'd advise to use it only when building the final image or when conflicts between dependencies are spotted, se we can move around stuff and fix it.
 `tee` allows to both write to a file (STDOUT and ERR `2>&1`) and to standard output.

 This is the script i'd use when building the final image, below there's commands i'd use when first testing the build.
 Uncomment and use those.

 * Dockerfile

-The only difference is that I write packages in different file based on either function or repo used to download them.
+The only difference is that I write packages in different files based on either function or repo used to download them.
 Then, w/ `COPY` I pull them into the build.
 I also like to move those file in a new directory to be as tidy as possible.

 # Interactive way